Electron-Impact Excitation of Xenon

 We present theoretical results from multi-state R-matrix (close-coupling) and two different distorted-wave calculations for electronimpact excitation from the ground and excited states to the fine-structure levels of the 5p 56s, 5p 56p, and 5p 55d configurations in Xe I. The results obtained for similar calculations in Ar I and Kr I for some transitions were found to be extremely sensitive to the theoretical model for both the collision process and the target structure.
 An analysis of the dependence of the results on the details of the theoretical model, particularly on the structure description and the number of coupled states will be presented and the results obtained will be compared with available predictions as well as experimental data.
 This investigation not only reveals many interesting aspects of basic physics of atomic collision, but it is extremely important for many gaseous electronics applications such as lighting and plasma technologies.
 In particular, results from this study will be used to model an electron beam pumped Ar-Xe laser at NRL.

-A. K. Dasgupta et al., "Electron-Impact Excitation of Xenon," IEEE International Conference on Plasma Science, pp. 234, Institute of Electrical and Electronics Engineers (IEEE), Jul 2004.
+A. K. Dasgupta et al., "Electron-Impact Excitation of Xenon," Proceedings of the 31st IEEE International Conference on Plasma Science (2004, Baltimore, MD), pp. 234, Institute of Electrical and Electronics Engineers (IEEE), Jul 2004.

 31st IEEE International Conference on Plasma Science (2004: Jun.
 28-Jul.
 1, Baltimore, MD)

 Atomic collisions; Collision processes; Electron-impact excitation; Excited states; Argon; Electron beams; Gas lasers; Ground state; Lighting; Mathematical models; Plasma theory; Plasmas; Pumping (laser); Xenon; Electron transitions

 © 2004 Institute of Electrical and Electronics Engineer (IEEE), All rights reserved.